jaredlang/autogen-agents/5b.weather-report-group/observation.md

 1. where the second chat requires the output of the first one.
 2. it is necessary to use multiple tools

+## Add cache

+1. This is a huge cost saver for learning and debugging.
+2. AutoGen cache is deterministic, unlike OpenAI's seed.
+Here is the [reference](https://microsoft.github.io/autogen/0.2/docs/topics/llm-caching#difference-between-cache_seed-and-openais-seed-parameter)

+## Add AgentOps for Observability

+1. LangSmith is also promoted for observability.
+AgentOps is a direct competitor.
+2. AgentOps is sooo simple to use.
+Instrumentation is not intrusive and takes 3 lines of code.
+3. The drilldown dashboard is intutive and very easy to track all activities, agents and flows.
+4. So much better than LangSmith.
+I love it!